ShuklaGroup/DrugExcipients_OneShotLearning/README.md

 **3.one-shot-models.py**

-Python code to train three one-shot models on Kinase/GPCR dataset.
+Python code to train three one-shot models on Kinase/GPCR dataset, using the package in deepchem.